collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 In the browser, go to the repo you want your pull request to be merged into, in this case, the DjangoCon US website repo.

-There should be a message prompting you to submit a pull request because GitHub will detect your branch and suggest for you to submit a pull request.
+There should be a message prompting you to submit a pull request because GitHub will detect your branch and suggest for you to submit a pull request, even if your branch is in a fork.
 Be forewarned, that if you forked the repo and you go to your fork instead, you can accidentally submit a pull request to yourself.

 * Make sure base corresponds to the repo and branch you want to contribute to
 * Make sure compare corresponds to your branch